 Which prescription drugs are commonly misused?

-Certain prescription medications, such as analgesics, sleeping pills, amphetamines and tranquillisers are commonly known for causing drug dependence.
+Certain prescription medications, such as analgesics, sleeping pills, amphetamines, and tranquillisers are commonly known for causing drug dependence.
 Three classes of prescription drugs that are often misused include:

 How do opioids work on the brain and the body?

 Since the early 1990s, doctors' prescriptions for opioid medications, such as codeine and morphine, have increased.
-That increase can be attributed to an ageing population and a greater prevalence and understanding of conditions with chronic pain.
+The increase can be attributed to an ageing population and a greater prevalence and understanding of conditions with chronic (long-term) pain.
 When taken as prescribed, opioids and other painkillers manage pain effectively, improving the quality of life for people with chronic pain.

 Using opioids for a short-term period under medical supervision rarely leads to addiction or dependence.
 However, when used long-term, opioids may lead to pain medication misuse with a physical dependence.

-When taken with substances that depress the central nervous system, including alcohol, barbiturates or benzodiazepines, opiods can be potentially fatal, increasing the risk of respiratory depression.
+When taken with substances that depress the central nervous system, including alcohol, barbiturates, or benzodiazepines, opiods can be potentially fatal, increasing the risk of respiratorydepression.

 The euphoric feeling associated with opioids is usually mild.
-However this euphoric feeling can lead to psychological dependence, where there is a state of emotional craving.
+However, this euphoric feeling can lead to psychological dependence, where there is a state of emotional craving.
 Physical dependence is a physiological adaptation to a drug characterised by extreme physical symptoms after stopping the medication, more commonly known as withdrawal symptoms.
-According to the British Medical Association "New Guide to Medicines and Drugs" opioid dependence is rare under professional medical supervision.
+According to the British Medical Association "New Guide to Medicines and Drugs", opioid dependence is rare under professional medical supervision.

 How do central nervous system (CNS) depressants work on the brain and body?